ni/niveristand-aim-arinc664-custom-device/Docs/User Guide/User Guide.md

 ### Importing a Parameters file in System Explorer
 The Parameters file is generated from an XML schema for configuring the custom device.
 More information about the Parameters file XML schema can be found in `Docs/Parameters XML File/Parameters XML File.md`.

-This example uses a simple example Parameters file found at `Assets/RxTx2Ports_Loopback.xml` and a simple Raw Frame Array file found at `Source\Custom Device Support\Frame Configuration\samples\1Frame_10mS.bin`.
+This example uses a simple example Parameters file found at `Assets/Loopback_TxGen_RxMonitor.xml` and a simple Raw Frame Array file found at `Assets/standard_frames_udp.bin`.

 The file configures two Ports:
 - Port1 as Tx Generic